 Common admissions requirements for undergraduate programs will vary from school to school, but may include a combination of the following: a competitive GPA (3.0 or greater), SAT or ACT scores, letters of recommendation, and a personal statement.

 The curriculum includes classes that cover topics like digital media, typography, motion graphics, interactive applications, visual thinking, digital illustration, publication design, graphic design, and web design.
 The program consists of 132 credits, 90 of which are major-focused.

 Arizona State University has a BS in a software engineering program that can be completed online.
 Students are expected to complete hands-on software engineering projects every semester until graduation.
 This project-based program will help students in acquiring proficiency in modeling and coding while also practicing creative problem-solving.

 The digital environment of UX design is a fast-changing space.
 While traditional academic degree programs can be slow to adapt to the industry’s changing needs, short courses and certificate programs can be more nimble in addressing present and emerging trends.
 Whether you’re looking for a targeted boot camp in UX design or looking to fill in the gaps from a bachelor’s degree, these programs can be a useful hack to help you get ahead.

 MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) offers an online short course in human-computer interaction for user experience design.
 This online program is delivered in collaboration with online education provider GetSmarter.
-Students explore the intersection of UX and human-computer interaction, including cutting-edge technologies such as eye tracking, gaze following, and advances in speech and vision tools.
+Students explore the intersection of UX and human-computer interaction, including cutting-edge technologies such as eye-tracking, gaze following, and advances in speech and vision tools.